Art A Level

 YEAR 12

-During the first two terms students will produce a portfolio of practical work which demonstrates their personal response to an initial starting point which we will provide.
+During the first two terms, students will produce a portfolio of practical work which demonstrates their personal response to an initial starting point which we will provide.
 Students will be encouraged to experiment with their own ideas, a range of media and develop their critical/contextual awareness.
+The development and exploration of this starting point should conclude with a final realisation which brings together the students’ ideas.

 YEAR 13